One of my biggest criticisms of Buddhism is that it often focuses on the mind as the primary source of both experience and suffering.

 All of these will impact their experience of the gallery.

-Imagine which way of feeling your character is engaging with the gallery experience with and how that shapes their experience.
+Imagine a way of feeling through which your character is engaging with the experience and how that shapes their experience.

-This is about our fundamental beliefs of who we are, who other people are and what the world is.
-In most people their deepest held beliefs are subconscious but they will still drive the way they behave and the way they see and feel about everything.
+In most people their deepest held beliefs are subconscious but they will still drive the way they behave and the way they experience everything.

-Is your character there because they believe that art is a sacred aspect of experience and they want to feel deeply inspired and connected to the sacred in life.
+Is your character there because they believe that art is sacred and they want to feel deeply inspired and connected to the sacred in life.

 Are they there because they are a consumer and they believe that this is a good way to entertain themselves for a few hours.